Candlestick Patterns

 The Japanese have been using candlestick charts since the 17th century to analyze rice prices.
 Candlestick patterns were introduced into modern technical analysis by Steve Nison in his book Japanese Candlestick Charting Techniques.

 Candlesticks contain the same data as a normal bar chart but highlight the relationship between opening and closing prices.
-The narrow stick represents the range of prices traded during the period (high to low) while the broad mid-section represents the opening and closing prices for the period.
+The narrow stick represents the range of prices traded during the period (high to low) while the broad mid-section shows the opening and closing prices.

-• If the close is higher than the open - the candlestick mid-section is hollow or shaded blue/green.
+• If the close is higher than the open - the candle mid-section is hollow or shaded blue/green.

-• If the open is higher than the close - the candlestick mid-section is filled in or shaded red.
+• If the open is higher than the close - the candle mid-section is filled in or shaded red.

 candlestick components

-On black and white charts the body of the candle is filled if the open is higher than the close.
+The candle's body is filled on black-and-white charts if the open is higher than the close.

 candlestick components filled and unfilled